-"The stories I tell for brands always come back to something based on my life.
-And I have to do it that way, because if I didn't no one would ever believe this life could happen for a girl like me.”
+"The stories I tell in my work always tend to come back to something based on my life.
+And I have to do it that way, because if I didn't no one would ever believe that life like this could happen for a girl like me.”

 You can’t fake fresh.